okx/okexchain-docs/building-modules/ibc-module/ibc.md

 2. The relayer polls the transaction execution result from the Cosmos chain and packets it into RecvPacket.

-3. The relayer sends the RecvPacket transaction to OKC chain.
-After OKC chain receives it, the respective minted token amount is given to the respective OKC account, and an ack certificate is stored locally.
+3. The relayer sends the RecvPacket transaction to OKTC chain.
+After OKTC chain receives it, the respective minted token amount is given to the respective OKTC account, and an ack certificate is stored locally.

-4. The relayer polls the RecvPacket transaction execution result from OKC chain and packets it into Acknowledgemnt.
+4. The relayer polls the RecvPacket transaction execution result from OKTC chain and packets it into Acknowledgemnt.

 5. The relayer sends the Acknowledgemnt transaction to Cosmos chain.
-After that, Cosmos receives it and confirms if the OKC chain execution is normal or not, if not, a refund is executed.
+After that, Cosmos receives it and confirms if the OKTC chain execution is normal or not, if not, a refund is executed.

 In conclusion, the entire process of token transference is as shown below:
   - Handshake and create a connection (Client=> Connection => Channel)